Doctor of Philosophy in Gender, Race, Sexuality and Social Justice (PhD)

 |Anderson, Kristin Siwan||Vancouver School of Economics||Micro-level institutions, role of gender, studies of rural governments|

-|Anger, Suzy||Department of English||Victorian Literature, Literature and Philosophy, Victorian Literature and Psychology, Victorian Literature and Science, Hermeneutics|
+|Anger, Suzy||Department of English Language and Literatures||Victorian Literature, Literature and Philosophy, Victorian Literature and Psychology, Victorian Literature and Science, Hermeneutics|

 |Arneil, Barbara||Department of Political Science||Identity politics, history of political thought|